tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_create_javadoc.md

 {% include activity.html %}

 Try removing a parameter from a method and generate the Javadoc again.
 Make sure the console window is open.

+## Auto-building the Javadoc

+In most development shops, you'll never manually create a Javadoc file as I've explained here.
+Javadoc allows you to build it from the command line by feeding it a configuration file.
+Most developers have a build management tool where they can configure outputs from their code, including Javadoc.
+If developers ask you to build the Javadoc, chances are their build management system might be somewhat primitive.
+However, it can be helpful to build the Javadoc output yourself (as I've explained here) to test and review the output prior to generating it through the build management tool.